chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 will find that he is a technician who is merely programming what others tell him to do.
 Furthermore, the kinds of programming that were regarded in the past as being great often depended on cleverness and trickery and required little or no formal mathematics.
-This phase seems to be passing, and I am forced to believe that in the future a good mathematical background will be needed if our graduates are to do significant work.
+This phase seems to be passing, and <mark>I am forced to believe that in the future a good mathematical background will be needed if our graduates are to do significant work.</mark>

 History shows that relatively few people can learn much new mathematics in their thirties, let alone later in life; so that if mathematics is going to